Victor Han

-Victor Han Bacic Galvão (/pt-BR/; born June 18, 1996), better known as Victor Han, is a South Korean and Brazilian drummer, former YouTuber, singer, songwriter, and a former member of K-pop boy band About U. He is considered the first K-pop idol of Brazilian origin.
+Victor Han Bacic Galvão (/pt-BR/; born June 18, 1996), better known as Victor Han, is a Brazilian-born South Korean drummer, former YouTuber, singer, songwriter, and a former member of K-pop boy band About U. He is considered the first K-pop idol of Brazilian origin.

 Han is notable for his dynamic and expressive, powerful performances, giving him the moniker Victor the Drum Destroyer.
 He began his career as a drummer and a guitarist of About U after training to be a K-Pop idol for eight years, which short-lived for just a shy of three weeks for breaking his drum stick on a live national television show.
 This incident prompted him to start his own YouTube channel, Victor the Drum Destroyer, which provided him a platform to showcase his ability to be a versatile drummer.
 Breaking drum sticks has now become synonymous with his performance like his moniker, given by his fans, suggests.

 Although Han started his career as a drummer, he is a multi-instrumentalist — proficient at guitar, bass, piano — and a singer-songwriter.
 Currently, he is working on his first solo album while creating various content for his YouTube channel.